wunused/divergent-representations-artifacts/README.md

 Aborted (core dumped)
 ```

+The program crashes with a stack smashing warning.

+The divergent representation in the optimized build allows the exploit to
+overwrite the saved return address (and stack canary) with attacker controlled
+values, and then to reach the function return where the stack canary is checked
+(rather than immediately crashing, as when the exploit is run against the
+unoptimized build).

-If desired, one can further confirm our result by using a debugger to set a
+If desired, you can further confirm our result by using a debugger to set a
 breakpoint in the vulnerable function (`sqlite3_str_vappendf`) at the function
 return location (but before the stack canary is checked) and observing that,
 when the breakpoint is hit in the optimized build, the saved return address has